cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-True if f can be coerced to a polynomial over K. If so, also returns the coerced polynomial.
+True if `f` can be coerced to a polynomial over `K`.
+If so, also returns the coerced polynomial.